Homemade granola base

-Granola may seem like something that’s easier to buy in a store, but let me set the record straight: Homemade granola is simple, fast, and so much healthier than most of the commercially made stuff.
+Granola may seem like something that’s easier to buy in a store, but let me set the record straight: Homemade granola is simple, fast, and so much better than most of the commercially made stuff.
 Also, it makes your house smell amazing.

 Take me to the recipe!